Kladruby (Tachov District): Sights

 The most important monument is the Kladruby Monastery, located in the Pozorka part of Kladruby.
 It is a large Benedictine monastery founded in 1115 by Duke Vladislaus I. The Church of the Assumption of the Virgin Mary, originally built in the Romanesque style in 1233, was rebuilt in the late Baroque style in 1712–1726 by architect Jan Santini Aichel.
-Today, the premises of the monastery are used for organizing cultural and social events.
-Due to its architectural value, the monastery is protected as a national cultural monuments.
+Today, the premises of the monastery are used for organising cultural and social events.
+Due to its architectural value, the monastery is protected as a national cultural monument.

 The main landmark of the town centre is the Church of Saint James the Great.
 It was built in the Baroque style in 1772–1779, on the site of an older church.